This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 As a result, their local stores may only stock a range of cruelty-free products and brands that are owned by a parent company that tests on animals.

-It’s better we buy from one of these cruelty-free brands than buying from another brand that consents and pays to have their products or ingredients tested on animals.
+It’s better we buy from one of these cruelty-free brands than from another that consents and pays to have their products or ingredients tested on animals.

-We’re always encouraging caring consumers to do the best they can with what they have.
-If the best they can do is buy from these cruelty-free brands then that’s far better than buying from a brand that admits to testing on animals or doing nothing at all.
+We’re always encouraging caring consumers to do their best with what they have.
+If the best they can do is buy from these cruelty-free brands, then that’s far better than buying from a brand that admits to testing on animals or doing nothing at all.

 Reasons for Boycotting